 As a songwriter, Jordan has penned over 200 songs across various genres, while serving as frontman for the Big Infinite and Fiction 20 Down.
-Jordan and his bandmates have released numerous studio albums and toured extensively throughout the U.S. Currently, Jordan is in pre-production on his first solo release.
+Jordan and his bandmates have released numerous studio albums and toured extensively throughout the U.S.

 In 2014, following the passing of his father, Jordan’s songwriting took a dramatic turn - bearing himself like never before, an absolute honesty pervaded his new songs.
 This attitude carried over to the musicianship, as Jordan and his bandmates crafted a dynamic rock fusion built upon an unbridled passion and unmitigated honesty.
 The Big Infinite was born.